 The health exam is an important part of the process, as it's meant to determine your health status at the time of application objectively.
-The health insurance company will pay for the medical exam, and a registered nurse will meet you at your home or office to collect urine and blood samples, ask medical questions and check your height, weight and blood pressure.
-The nurse will also get your doctor's information to verify everything.
+The insurance company will pay for the medical exam, and a medical professional will meet you at your home or office to collect urine and blood samples, ask medical questions and check your height, weight and blood pressure.
+The medical professional will also get your doctor's information to verify everything.

 Some chronic health conditions in your medical history, such as diabetes, heart disease and cancer, could disqualify you from approval for a policy.
 A smoking habit could also cost you more in premiums.
 While the health exam may feel like a big step, a clean bill of health — along with the notification you've been approved for your policy — can bring long-term peace of mind.

 Your financial representative will notify you when your policy is approved.
-Generally, the representative will collect your first premium payment to bind the policy at the time of your application.
-This puts the policy in force immediately — so if something happens to you during the approval period, the insurance carrier will still pay your death benefit.
+The representative might also collect your first premium payment to bind the policy at the time of your application.
+This puts the policy in force immediately — so if something happens to you during the approval period, the insurance carrier may still pay your death benefit.
 Of course, this depends upon your ultimate approval.